Learning Environment

 What is the learning environment?

-Throughout medical school, medical students learn in a variety of environments such as classrooms, small groups, testing sites, clinical skills workshops, primary care practicums, hospitals, and clinics.
+Throughout medical school, students learn in a variety of environments such as classrooms, small groups, testing sites, clinical skills workshops, primary care practicums, hospitals, and clinics.
 In addition to learning in a wide array of settings, learning takes place from a variety of teachers, including faculty, lecturers, instructors, physicians, residents, fellows, and fellow classmates.
 Regardless of the environment where a student is learning or who they are learning from, a learning environment should be physically safe, psychologically secure, beneficial to the student, and with an overall sense of encouragement for the student’s learning.
 Additionally, evaluation of the learner should be fair, impartial, objective, and unbiased.

-Learn more here: Introduction to the Learning Environment module
+Learn more here: Introduction to the Learning Environment module.

 We acknowledge the land we occupy today as the traditional home of the Duwamish, Allied Tulalip, Muckleshoot, and Suquamish tribal nations.
 Without them, we would not have access to this working, teaching, and learning environment.
 We take the opportunity to thank the original caretakers of this land who are still here.

-The University of Washington School of Medicine is committed to assuring a safe and supportive learning environment that reflects the institution’s values: excellence, respect, integrity, compassion, altruism, and accountability in all endeavors.
+The University of Washington School of Medicine (UWSOM) is committed to a safe and supportive learning environment that reflects the institution’s values: excellence, respect, integrity, compassion, altruism, and accountability in all endeavors.
 Diversity of ideas, perspectives and experiences are integral to our mission.
 All individuals in our UWSOM community are responsible for creating a welcoming and respectful environment where every person is valued and honored.
-Mistreatment of students by faculty, staff or peers at UWSOM is prohibited.
-This mistreatment includes incidents of humiliation; harassment or discrimination based on race, color, creed, religion, national origin, citizenship, sex, pregnancy, age, marital status, sexual orientation, gender identity or expression, genetic information, disability, or veteran status, socioeconomic status, political beliefs or affiliations, and geographic region; and the use of grading or other forms of assessment in a punitive manner.
+Mistreatment of students by the faculty, staff and peers at UWSOM is prohibited.
+This mistreatment includes incidents of humiliation; harassment or discrimination based on race, color, creed, religion, national origin, citizenship, sex, pregnancy, age, marital status, sexual orientation, gender identity or expression, genetic information, disability, veteran status, socioeconomic status, political beliefs or affiliations, and geographic region; and the use of grading or other forms of assessment in a punitive manner.
+Expectations of teachers and learners are described more fully in the Policy on Professional Conduct.

-Mistreatment includes the 16 behaviors listed below:
+Mistreatment includes these 16 behaviors:

-The list above is not comprehensive, and we invite students to share any serious concern about their learning environment.
+This list is not comprehensive; we invite students to share any serious concerns about their learning environment. |

 Four reporting options